Homeschooling Kindergarten. 6 Popular Questions Parents Ask Homeschooling Kindergarten

 - What days do you want to homeschool?
 If your state requires a certain number of instruction hours per school year and does not dictate days per week, then you have the flexibility to set your school week.
 Be flexible and creative so the schedule fits your family best.

 - Will you be utilizing online learning resources that do the planning and grading for you?
-Such resources free up time for other activities like nature journaling, baking together, doing an art project.
+Such resources free up time for other activities like nature journaling, baking together, and doing an art project.
 A homeschool kindergarten math program, like CTCMath, handles all planning, testing, and grading for you.
 You and your child can enjoy completing the lessons together, and you can have immediate insight into math areas that need additional focus and areas that your child comprehends well.

 - How much time do you need to review the day's activities and prepare for the next day?
 Schedule time to examine how the day went and what's coming up in the next two days.
 This can be a five-minute quick recap or a longer review time.